iteam1/jetboy/docs/features.md

 ## Features

-This document contain features functions of the robot
+This document contain the features and the functions of the robot

 |No|Feature|Status|Description|Comment|
 |---|---|---|---|---|